-Do you know how to do an SEO analysis of your website?
+Do you know how to do a Technical SEO analysis of your website?
 Do you know why you should have already done one?

 A complete analysis of your website gives you the opportunity to keep your website up-to-date, find the problem areas, boost your traffic, and even increase your sales conversions.
 It might be hard to imagine that a single analysis can do all of that, but an SEO audit is a very thorough process.

 Today, you can learn the best way to perform an SEO audit that will truly make a difference in your website’s quality, traffic, and overall performance.
 The included checklist and step-by-step guide will help to ensure that you can make it through the process with confidence.

 Are you still wondering what is an SEO audit is?

 An SEO audit is an analysis done to determine how search engine-friendly your website is.
 The goal of doing this type of audit is to determine where the weak points are on your website that may be affecting your traffic and sales.
 With the right tools, an audit can optimize your site so that you earn higher rankings as well.

 To understand why an audit can be helpful, it is important to understand the root of how search engines work.